 1100-1230: Parallel C

-- “On research excellence” convened by Rob McLean (IDRC) and Marjorie Alain (Partnership for Economic Policy)
+- “On research excellence” convened by Shannon Sutton (IDRC) and Marjorie Alain (Partnership for Economic Policy) (LARGE ROOM 2)

 - Research encourages open inquiry and debate, empowers people with new knowledge, and broadens the array of options and solutions available to policy and practice challenges.
 We know we want the best research to underpin social and natural progress, but how do we know when research is of high quality?
 And if we can determine what quality research is made of, how can quality research be cultivated?
 There are no brightly painted lines for think tanks to follow.
 What we do know is that the predominant mechanisms for judging “research excellence” can be more problematic than productive, and there is significant room for improvement.
 This session will introduce the Research Quality Plus (RQ+) approach to managing and evaluating research.
 It will showcase how this approach has been embedded in the monitoring and evaluation systems of the Partnership for Economic Policy (PEP) and is being used to assess the quality of research projects from a holistic perspective.
 A discussion will follow, and participants will be asked to reflect on what constitutes research qualities in their context, and how their organisations are succeeding and struggling to support the qualities of research.+